spinnaker/try.spinnaker.io/README.md

 ```
 terraform destroy
 ```
-You may need to go into AWS Web Console to delete dangling load balances or VPC in the case that Terraform won't delete it.
+You may need to go into AWS Web Console to delete dangling load balancers or VPC in the case that Terraform doesn't delete it.

 [Spinnaker]: https://spinnaker.io/
 [highlander]: https://spinnaker.io/docs/guides/user/kubernetes-v2/rollout-strategies/#highlander-rollouts